HexajonDev/HexajonDev/README.md

 You want it to be easily repairable.
 And if it is modifiable and extendable, it can truely last for ages.

+"It's better to design a good product once than to have a Million Products badly designed"
+- Common Sence (2021)